Infinops/auto-tag/README.md

 The script will attempt to auto-install its own dependencies: `aws-cli`, `jq`, `npm`, `git`, `zip`

 The `create` command will start by creating a dedicated AutoTag S3 Bucket for storing code deployment packages in your AWS account.
 Then it will download or build the code package, and create both the main CloudFormation stack and the collector CloudFormation stacks.
 When executing the `delete` command all resources will be removed except the S3 bucket.
-Use the `update-release` command to update existing CloudFormation stacks to a specific release, `update-master` to update to the master branch (build required), or `update-local` to update to the local cloned git repo (build required).
+Use the `update-local` to update to the local cloned git repo (build required).

 #### Credentials